Learn Developer Tools

-Developer tools refers to any application or programming framework designed to make computer programmers more efficient and productive.
-This includes tools designed to make aspects of the programming process easier, like Git and Emmit, and programming libraries meant to expand the functionality of coding languages, like Node.js and React for JavaScript or Django for Python.
+Developer tools refer to any application or programming framework designed to make computer programmers more efficient and productive.
+This includes tools designed to make aspects of the programming process easier, like Git and Emmet, and programming libraries meant to expand the functionality of coding languages, like Node.js and React for JavaScript or Django for Python.
 If you’ve always wanted to learn developer tools but can’t figure out how to get started, this guide is for you.
 Here, you’ll learn more about the various ways to learn developer tools, free resources to take advantage of, and the types of careers that commonly use developer tools.

-What are Developer Tools?
+What Are Developer Tools?

 Becoming a professional computer programmer takes a lot of training and effort.
 You’ll need to learn a wide range of programming languages that each serve a niche function in the development process.
 However, those looking to parlay their development skills into a long-term career will also need to learn how to use standard tools and libraries associated with computer programming to optimize their workflow and ensure that their code is easy to read, edit, and compile.
-Whether you are learning to use Visual Code Studio to compile your code, Git to archive it, or specific programming libraries like React and Node.js to expand the scope of your projects, learning developer tools is vital to be an efficient and effective computer programmer.
+Whether you are learning to use Visual Studio Code to compile your code, Git to archive it, or specific programming libraries like React and Node.js to expand the scope of your projects, learning developer tools is vital to be an efficient and effective computer programmer.

 Read more about what developer tools are and why you should learn them.